-In an emergency, the following general guidelines should be observed by students and staff:
+In an emergency, students and staff should observe the following general guidelines:

-- · Remain calm. - Students should contact a faculty or staff member for assistance. - An individual unable to walk on their own should not be left alone.
-Persons who have a head injury, seizure, or are unconscious during the medical emergency should remain lying down and made comfortable. - Call 911 if deemed necessary or if the severity of the situation is uncertain. - Contact the Campus Director or Campus Security Authority about all safety concerns and issues with the appropriate sense of urgency for the situation. - Faculty and staff members will attempt to obtain the name and address of the injured / ill party and an emergency contact phone number to call. - Complete an Incident Reporting Form, and submit it to the Campus Director or Campus Security Authority.
+- Remain calm. - Students should contact a faculty or staff member for assistance. - An individual unable to walk on their own should not be left alone.
+Persons who have a head injury, seizure, or are unconscious during the medical emergency should remain lying down and made comfortable. - Call 911 if deemed necessary or if the severity of the situation is uncertain. - Contact the Campus Director or Campus Security Authority about all safety concerns and issues with the appropriate sense of urgency for the situation. - Faculty and staff members will attempt to obtain the name and address of the injured / ill party and an emergency contact phone number to call. - Complete an Incident Report Form and submit it to the Campus Director or Campus Security Authority.